jennyd77/WorkSiteSafety/README.md

 Continue to the next cell in the notebook to download test images from the S3 bucket to this notebook local directory

+In the section "Download test images" update the bucketpath to the location of your test images

-Find the line 'file\_name = "/tmp/test/sample\_image1.jpg"' and change the image name to match the image you wish to perform inference on
+In the section "Validate Model", find the line 'file\_name = "/tmp/test/sample\_image1.jpg"' and change the image name to match the image you wish to perform inference on

 Execute the cell.
 Was the result correct?
 Was the probability nice and high?